Mark Hamill: Israeli–Palestinian conflict

+LGBTQ rights

+Hamill has expressed support for the transgender community.
+In December 2019, he apologized for liking a tweet by J. K. Rowling in which she expressed support for gender-critical activist Maya Forstater, saying, "Ignorance is no excuse, but I liked the tweet without understanding what the last line or hashtags meant.
+It was the first four lines I liked and I didn't realize it had any transphobic connotation."
+In 2023, Hamill again apologized for liking a tweet by Rowling directed at transgender broadcaster India Willoughby.

+In March 2022, Hamill tweeted the word "gay" 69 times together with a rainbow emoji in response to the "Don't Say Gay" bill passed in Florida.

 Personal life

 On January 11, 1977, before shooting one of his scenes in Star Wars, Hamill was in a car accident in which he fractured his nose and left cheekbone.
 As a result, a double was used for the landspeeder pickup shots.

 Hamill was also an early fan of David Letterman, having occasionally appeared on Late Night with David Letterman, as well as taping every episode and keeping a journal documenting the show.
 After encountering writer Chris Elliott, Hamill was asked for assistance in helping determine the 1,000th Viewer Mail that Letterman had answered.
 His practice continued to Letterman's new show on CBS, but eventually stopped.

-In January 2025, Hamill and his wife evacuated their home in Malibu, California due to the Palisades Fire.
+In January 2025, Hamill and his wife evacuated their home in Malibu, California, due to the Palisades Fire.
 Hamill later moved to a rented house in Los Feliz.

 Relationships and family

 According to a 1981 profile in People, Hamill's "first serious love" was actress Anne Wyndham, cast as his sister on General Hospital, with whom he had an offscreen relationship.
 He would later describe experiencing seasons of on-set awkwardness while working with her after their relationship ended.
 In a 2017 interview, he attributed his long, happy marriage to a non-actor to learning, through his relationship with Wyndham, the dangers of being in a relationship with a fellow actor.

 On December 17, 1978, Hamill married dental hygienist Marilou York in a private civil ceremony.
 They have three children: Nathan Elias, Griffin Tobias, and Chelsea Elizabeth.
 Nathan was born during the production of The Empire Strikes Back and had a cameo appearance as one of the Royal Guards of Naboo in Star Wars: Episode I – The Phantom Menace.
 Chelsea made a photographic appearance as an infant Axel Walker in the 1990 television series The Flash; the same photograph was used in the 2014 series.
 All three have cameos as Resistance soldiers in The Last Jedi.
-In addition to his three children, Hamill has a granddaughter, Autumn, through his oldest son Nathan.
+In addition to his three children, Hamill has a granddaughter through his oldest son Nathan.